Haapsalu-Kutsehariduskeskus/av-alused/lectures/week1-introduction-to-networks.md

 ---

-# Understanding Network Layers and Models
+## Understanding Network Layers and Models; Layers and Models

-## Layers and Models

 ### Why Do We Use Layers?